A Dozen Hellbound Questions from The ECM office

 Some of the compositions just don’t work well outside of the album they live in.
 Yr is its own thing.
 Chö, Å, and Selwa exist in their own world.
 The same is true for most of Natural Causes and Life Of.
 Those compositions don’t prosper well outside of their own habitat.

 Artists can put images or music together, and think, “Well, that’s pretty good.
 That works.”
 But the next day when you flip on the lights and get to work it’s often clear that you’ve been performing experimental art taxidermy.
-You put a cat head on a fish.
-It doesn’t work.
+You tried to put a cat head on a fish.
+It just doesn’t work.
 The artist has to be a good listener.
 The artist has to be able to listen for that little bell, the sound an artist friend of mine calls “the ring of truth.”
 The artist has to be aware when the little bell is silent.

 Hellbound Train came together easily; the edges welded themselves.
 The sequencing makes sense, has the ring of truth, is true to the burning thing, furthers the narrative, and fulfills similar inscrutable aesthetics.